El Morro: Havana’s Castle By the Sea

 However, the hill of La Cabaña that overlooked El Morro, Havana and the bay was left unprotected, despite the Spanish monarch’s instruction to fortify it.
 There, the British constructed four batteries with heavy guns and mortars.
 From their elevation, the British pounded the now-vulnerable El Morro daily with up to 600 hits, eventually destroying the fortress’ heavy guns—but also indicating the incredible strength of the castle to withstand such massive onslaughts.

 The bombardment also provided the British with much-needed cover, as they mined two of El Morro’s bastions before detonating them.
 Finally, on July 29, after an onslaught that lasted 44 days, a breach in El Morro was secured.
-After brief hand-to-hand combat inside the castle’s walls, the British gained control of the beleaguered fortress, and in two weeks, of Havana itself.
+After brief hand-to-hand combat inside the fortress’s walls, the British gained control of one of the most feared castles in Cuba, and in two weeks, of Havana itself.

 From Cannons to “El Che”

-Today, any visit to the magical Cuban capital is incomplete without taking in Castillo de Los Tres Reyes del Morro, primarily because it is so intrinsically linked to the history of Havana.
-El Morro has been painted and photographed by visitors for centuries, has served as the setting for Hollywood movies and was even the home, albeit temporarily, of iconic revolutionary Che Guevara.
+Today, any visit to Cuba’s magical capital is incomplete without taking in Castillo de Los Tres Reyes del Morro, primarily because it is so intrinsically linked to the history of Havana.
+Among the most recognizable Cuban landmarks, El Morro has been painted and photographed by visitors for centuries, has served as the setting for Hollywood movies and was even the home, albeit temporarily, of iconic revolutionary Che Guevara.

-A visit through the captivating exhibitions on show today outlines the castle’s compelling history and documents some of its most famous battles, especially in the Maritime Museum, which chronicles in detail the fateful British attack of 1762.
+No Cuba itinerary would be complete without a visit to El Morro.
+Its captivating exhibitions on show today outlines the castle’s compelling history and documents some of its most famous battles, especially in the Maritime Museum, which chronicles in detail the fateful British attack of 1762.
 Outside, much of the original mighty walls remain to this day, along with well-preserved cannon stores, billet rooms, and rusty cannons.
-There’s more though, as galleries allow artists to both create and display their works, while many stalls run by local artisans offer great keepsakes for visitors.
+There’s more though, as galleries allow artists to both create and display their works, while many stalls run by local artisans offer artfully crafted keepsakes for visitors.

-El Morro is one of Havana’s most iconic symbols, notably since 1844 with the addition of the lighthouse called the Faro del Morro.
+El Morro ranks among Havana’s most iconic symbols.
+And since the 1844 addition of the lighthouse called the Faro del Morro, it’s become one of the most famous monuments in Cuba.
 Its vantage and backdrop make for picture-perfect views of the city, particularly at sunset.
 At 9pm nightly, cannons are fired in a symbolic ceremony open to visitors, reminding Habaneros how the sound used to signal the closing of the city gates.
-Standing on the castle’s esplanade, the noise ringing in one’s ears, it serves as a poignant memorial of Havana’s history and the mighty fortress built to protect them.
+Standing on the esplanade of Havana’s castle, the noise ringing in one’s ears, it serves as a poignant memorial of this city’s fierce history and the mighty fortress built to protect it.